siefkenj/IBLODEs/book/typst/modules/module4.typ

 and the eventual amount of pesticide in Pond $B$ is slightly more than $0.6 "kg"$.

 We can compute the equilibrium solution to this differential equation exactly.
 Since we know that an equilibrium solution is constant, we know that the derivative of an equilibrium solution is always zero.
-That, solving
+Solving
 $
   0 quad=quad A' &=& -0.15 dot &A& quad + quad 0.1 dot &B& quad + quad &0.05\
   0 quad =quad B' &=& 0.1 dot &A& quad - quad 0.12 dot &B& &